DCS-training/Digital-Method-of-the-Month/DMM Docs/Data Visualisation.md

 - Collection of E-Books on different aspects of R[https://bookdown.org/](https://bookdown.org/)
 - About increasing the amount of work you can do with R in a given amount of time. [https://csgillespie.github.io/efficientR/](https://csgillespie.github.io/efficientR/)
 - This book cover the basics of the R principles for Data Science [https://r4ds.had.co.nz/](https://r4ds.had.co.nz/)
+- The following chapter provides an overview of all the ways ggplot and the tidyverse can facilitate your data vis needs with R[(https://r4ds.had.co.nz/data-visualisation.html) ](https://r4ds.hadley.nz/data-visualize.html).
 - This is a good book on R but also general concepts: https://socviz.co/

 **Python**